DalekIRC/Dalek-Services/README.md

 ### MetaServ ###
 MetaServ will replace HostServ, and the reason for the name change is because it'll let you request and set more than just vHosts (swhois and other things)

+## Requirements ##
+- UnrealIRCd 6.0 or later
+- WordPress 6.0 or later